UHCAN – Universal Health Care Action NetworkOver 25 years fighting for health care justice: affordable, comprehensive health care for all!

 Moral Mondays/North Carolina NAACP (2014)

-We believe that the success of health care reform in our country hinges on the connections the health care justice movement makes with other justice struggles, so UHCAN also promotes building relationships with other struggles for social and economic justice.
+The success of health care reform in our country hinges on the connections the health care justice movement makes with other justice struggles.
+Therefore, UHCAN promotes building relationships with other movements and struggles for social and economic justice.

 National Calls & Alerts